haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 pip install haddock3
 ```

 Further, we are providing pre-processed haddock-compatible PDB and configuration files, as well as pre-computed docking results.
-Please download and unzip the provided [zip archive](https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb) and make sure to **note the location of the extracted files** on your system.There is also a linux command for it:
+Please download and unzip the provided [zip archive](https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb) and make sure to note the location of the extracted folder on your system.
+There is also a linux command for it:

 <a class="prompt prompt-cmd">
-wget https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb -O Protein-peptide.zip<br>
+wget https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb -O protein-peptide.zip<br>
-unzip Protein-peptide.zip
+unzip protein-peptide.zip
 </a>

-Unzipping the file will create the `protein-peptide` directory ,which should contain the following directories and files:
+Unzipping the file will create the `protein-peptide` directory, which contains the following directories and files:

-* `pdbs`: Contains the pre-processed protein and peptide PDB structures required for docking, as well as bound reference (i.e. experimentally obtained structure).
+* `pdbs`: Contains the pre-processed PDB files, both the docking input, and bound reference.
-* `restraints`: Contains interface definition files and the corresponding ambiguous restraint files to guide the docking process.
+* `restraints`: Contains the interface information and the correspond restraint files for HADDOCK.
-* `runs`: Contains pre-computed docking results for each scenario as defined in `workflows` directory, useful for comparison or if you prefer to skip the computationally intensive runs.
+* `runs`: Contains pre-computed docking results for each scenario defined in `workflows` directory, useful for comparison with your own run, or if you prefer to skip the computationally intensive steps.
-* `scripts`: A directory containing various scripts used in this tutorial.
+* `scripts`: Contains two analysis scripts used in this tutorial.
-* `workflows`: Contains HADDOCK3 configuration files used for the docking scenarios in this tutorial.
+* `workflows`: Contains HADDOCK3 workflow used for the docking.

 <hr>
 <hr>

-## Preparing PDB Files for Docking
+## Preparing PDB files for docking

+The accuracy of docking results in HADDOCK3 depends heavily on the quality of the input structures.
 In this section, we will prepare the PDB files of the protein and peptide for docking.
-The protein model is obtained using **AlphaFold**, and multiple conformations of the peptide are generated using [**PyMOL**](https://www.pymol.org){:target="_blank"}.
-We will use `pdb-tools` to process the structures, including residue selection, renumbering, and ensemble generation.
+The protein model is created using AlphaFold, and multiple conformations of the peptide are generated using [**PyMOL**](https://www.pymol.org){:target="_blank"}.
+We will use `pdb-tools` to manipulate the structures to make them HADDOCK-ready, e.g. to renumber residues, assign chain IDs and generate ensemble file.
 By default, `pdb-tools` are being installed on your machine together with haddock3. `pdb-tools` documentation is available [here](http://www.bonvinlab.org/pdb-tools/){:target="_blank"}.

 _**Note:**_ that pdb-tools is also available as a [web service](https://wenmr.science.uu.nl/pdbtools/){:target="_blank"}.